hanyaseorangpelajar/os-roulette/README.md

     3. Run the Main.py program using your command line or any other method you find convenient.
     4. The program will wait for your guessing number input.
     5. Enter your guessing number.
+    6. You lose if you guess the wrong number, and the system will shut down.

 <p style="color: yellow">There's a safety switch I've included just as a precaution.
 You should know how to turn it off if you want to play this game. &#128521</p>